Shetland: Transport

 Transport between islands is primarily by ferry, and Shetland Islands Council operates various inter-island services.
 Shetland is also served by a domestic connection from Lerwick to Aberdeen on mainland Scotland.
 This service, which takes about 12 hours, is operated by NorthLink Ferries.
 Some services also call at Kirkwall, Orkney, which increases the journey time between Aberdeen and Lerwick by 2 hours.
-There are plans for road tunnels to some of the islands, especially Bressay and Whalsay; however, it is hard to convince the mainland government to finance them.

 Sumburgh Airport, the main airport in Shetland, is located close to Sumburgh Head, 40 km south of Lerwick.
 Loganair operates flights to other parts of Scotland up to ten times a day, the destinations being Kirkwall, Aberdeen, Inverness, Glasgow and Edinburgh.
 Lerwick/Tingwall Airport is located 11 km west of Lerwick.
 Operated by Directflight in partnership with Shetland Islands Council, it is devoted to inter-island flights from the Shetland Mainland to Fair Isle and Foula.

 Public bus services are operated in Mainland, Trondra, Burra, Unst and Yell, with scheduled dial-a-ride services available in Bressay and Fetlar.
 Buses also connect with ferries leading to Foula, Papa Stour, and Whalsay.

 Given that the archipelago is exposed to wind and tide, there are numerous sites of wrecked ships.
 Lighthouses are sited as an aid to navigation at various locations.

+In June 2026, Shetland council backed plans to build tunnels from Shetland's mainland to Yell and from Yell to Unst, to be followed by additional tunnels to Whalsay and Bressay.
+According to a feasibility study, these tunnels could be operational within 8 years at an estimated cost of £1.5bn, and in the long term would be cheaper than building new ferries and replacing harbours.